Hassan Shehata: Managerial career

+Shehata started his coaching career with Zamalek immediately after retirement, he first coached the Zamalek U20 team from 1983 to 1985.
+Afterwards, he worked as assistant to the first team from 1985 to 1986.
+He traveled to Emirates in 1987 and coached Emirati side Al Wasl in 1987, he won with them the 1987–88 UAE Football League and the UAE President's Cup in 1987.
+Afterwards, he coached Sudanese football club Al-Merrikh and won the Sudan Premier League in 1990.
+He had brief spells in the 1990s, helping in the promotion of El Sharkia SC, El Minya SC, and Suez SC to the Egyptian premier league.
+In 2003, Shehata managed Egypt national under-20 football team and won the U-20 Africa Cup of Nations and played in the 2003 FIFA World Youth Championship.
+He managed Al Mokawloon Al Arab SC and won the 2004 Egypt Cup and the 2004 Egyptian Super Cup, winning Al Ahly and Zamalek in the finals, respectively.

 In 2004, Shehata became Egypt's national team coach after the sacking of Italian coach Marco Tardelli.
 In the 2006 African Cup of Nations, hosted by Egypt, he led the team to its first Cup of Nations in eight years, defeating the Ivory Coast in the final.

-During the African Cup semi-final against Senegal, Shehata had a serious argument with one of his players, Mido.
-That was a resultant of Mido reacting negatively to being substituted.
+During the 2006 African Cup semi-final against Senegal, Shehata had a serious argument with one of his players, Mido.
+As a result, Mido reacted negatively to being substituted.
 Shehata was vindicated minutes later when Amr Zaki, the player replacing Mido, scored the winning goal; which took Egypt to the final.
 Shehata did allow Mido to accept his medal at the closing ceremonies of the African Cup of Nations.
 Following the incident in a few days, Mido issued a public apology.

-As mentioned earlier, Shehata led Egypt to three successive titles at the African Cup of Nations in 2006, 2008 and 2010.
+Shehata led Egypt to three successive titles at the African Cup of Nations in 2006, 2008 and 2010.
 Thus, Egypt became the first African nation to achieve such record.
 Consequently, the Egyptian team were ranked as high as 9th in the FIFA World Rankings.
 Due to his great coaching ability throughout during that period, In 2008, he was awarded the title of CAF Coach of the Year.